ABOUT THE FESTIVAL

 2020: The 10th annual Festival (Jan 24-26) saw an expansion to three days in celebration of our exciting anniversary.
 We screened 51 short films in 6 screenings, including a 10th Anniversary Retrospective screening, celebrating some of our best films from years past.
 Ticket sales were the highest in the history of the festival.

-The festival now regularly receives over 250 submissions a year, and we award over $15,000 worth of prizes directly to the filmmakers annually.
+The festival now regularly receives over 250 submissions a year, and we award between $15,000-$30,000 worth of prizes directly to the filmmakers annually.